Windows

 You can use procmon to look for vulnerable dll's using the following filters:

-- Result is NAME NOT FOUND Include
+- The result is NAME NOT FOUND Include

-- Path ends with .dll
+- The path ends with .dll

 echo %path%